Module Two – Initiating the Self-Study Process

 After attending the Self-Study Institute, the Steering Committee co-chairs consult with campus constituencies to consider together how the self-study process and report can be most effectively organized.
 The Steering Committee co-chairs are then prepared to engage the institution in discussions about identifying the institutional priorities that will be evaluated in the Self-Study Report and which organizational approach will be used to organize it.

 Figure 1: Selecting Institutional Priorities and Self-Study Approach

 1. Reflecting about Institutional Mission

 A key goal of self-study is for an institution to examine the extent to which it is successfully achieving its mission.
-Prior to and shortly after attending the Commission’s Self Study Institute, the Steering Committee co-chairs should engage campus leadership and, where appropriate, members of the Steering Committee, in a process of reflection about the institution’s mission, particularly regarding areas of challenge and promise.
+Prior to and shortly after attending the Commission’s Self Study Institute, the Steering Committee co-chairs should engage campus leadership and members of the Steering Committee, in a process of reflection about the institution’s mission, particularly regarding areas of challenge and promise.
 Alternatively, if the institution has recently undertaken mission review, the institution’s leadership and members of the Steering Committee should begin by considering the results of the recent review and then suggest the institutional priorities to be addressed in the Self-Study Report.Those participating in such reflection might pose questions such as:

 - What aspects of the institution’s mission are particularly salient at this point in the institution’s history?

 - As the institution endeavors to achieve its mission, what does assessment information say about opportunities for improvement and innovation?